RedDragonWebDesign/LandOfLafton/DUNGEONS.md

 ## Dungeon 02 - Lafton 2 - Inner Keep

 You can adventure in here once you figure out the password.
-Has an NPC you can pick up, some monsters you can fight in the basement, and training for fighters and mages.
+Has an NPC you can pick up, some monsters you can fight in the basement, some loot if you search people's bedrooms, and training for fighters and mages.
+You can even meet Olaf near the top of the keep tower.
 Inspired by TSR 9034 Keep on the Borderlands.

 ## Dungeon 03 - Transfer